ravanbod/dockerwatcher/README.md

 ### Run with docker-compose (Recommended)

-If you have an existing redis, you can use `docker-compose.yml`. else you can use `docker-compose-full.yml` that has redis and Docker Watcher.
+If you have an existing redis, you can use `docker-compose.yml`. else you can use `docker-compose-full.yml` that has redis and DockerWatcher.

 #### Run multiple instances